 The Cheltenham Festival is one of the most iconic meetings in the world and here is everything you need to know about the Home of Jump Racing with the 2024 edition just weeks away.

-The old course is a sharp track with an uphill finish and lends itself to speed over staying.
-It can often suit a horse that is ridden in a prominent position, that is able to get first run, and quicken away from their rivals.
+The Old Course is a sharp track with an uphill finish and lends itself to speed over staying.
+It can often suit a horse that is ridden in a prominent position, able to get first run and quicken away from their rivals.

-The new course does offer a stiffer examination of a horse's durability and there are just two flights in the last six furlongs on the hurdles track, allowing contenders to close in on the leaders more so than on the Old Course.
+The New Course offers a stiffer examination of a horse's durability and there are just two flights in the last six furlongs on the hurdles track, allowing contenders to close in on the leaders more so than on the Old Course.

 The Gold Cup is often run at a strong pace, at an extended three-mile two-furlong distance, and along with the uphill finish, stamina needs to be assured to land the most coveted prize in all of jump racing.

 Cheltenham brings together the best horses from Britain and Ireland and sometimes further afield when French raiders cross the channel to join their counterparts.

-The Gold Cup, Champion Hurdle and Champion Chase, which Energumene is 11/4 to win, are all held at the Gloucestershire venue, but it's a track that is far from straightforward for horses to navigate and there have been many brilliant performers who have struggled to produce their best on Cleeve Hill.
+The Gold Cup, Champion Hurdle and Champion Chase are all held at the Gloucestershire venue, but it's a track that is far from straightforward for horses to navigate and there have been many brilliant performers who have struggled to produce their best in the shadows of Cleeve Hill.

 Cheltenham is an undulating left-handed track, with the runners facing fences when traveling uphill, downhill and on the level.
-It's a difficult jumping test, with the penultimate fence on the chase course a particularly tough obstacle.
+It's a difficult jumping test, with the penultimate fence on the New Course a particularly tough obstacle for Gold Cup competitors.

 The fence itself isn't huge, but it comes on a downhill part of the track and at a time when the horses and riders are looking to make a race-winning move with just two fences to clear.